Common raven physiology

 The common raven (Corvus corax), also known as the northern raven, is a large, all-black passerine bird.
 Found across the Northern Hemisphere, it is the most widely distributed of all corvids.
+Their Northern range encompasses Arctic and temperate regions of Eurasia and North America, and they reach as far South as Northern Africa and Central America.
+The common raven is an incredibly versatile passerine to account for this distribution, and their physiology varies with this versatility.
 This article discusses its physiology, including its homeostasis, respiration, circulatory system, and osmoregulation.

 Physiology

 Habitat variation and physiological regulation

 Maintaining homeostasis through internal regulatory mechanisms is directly affected by habitat variation.
 The common raven is considered to be a homeotherm, an endotherm, and a regulator, so it is required to adjust its internal physiological state in response to environmental changes.
 Food habitats influence the metabolic rate of the Common Raven.
 Since common ravens are omnivores, metabolic rates must fluctuate according to the type of food consumed.
 According to one study, species that consume only fruit possess lower metabolisms compared to species that ate both fruit and insect material.
 The high metabolic rate of the common raven is partially due to the diversity of its diet.

 Altitude is another factor that requires the common raven to regulate.
 Organisms existing at elevations below 1,100 m (3,500 ft) feet have lower metabolisms than organisms living at higher altitudes.
 Generally, warmer temperatures are associated with lower altitudes, so less energy is required to maintain a constant internal temperature.
-Bergmann’s rule can also be applied to the common raven.
+Bergmann's rule can also be applied to the common raven.
 Individuals inhabiting higher altitudes and exposed to colder temperatures are usually larger than ravens living at lower latitudes or in warmer temperatures.
 Also, higher altitudes are associated with lower oxygen partial pressure, so ravens living at high elevations are confronted with reduced oxygen availability.
 To compensate for less ambient oxygen, common ravens undergo increased respiratory rates, enhanced oxygen loading of hemoglobin at the respiratory surface, and improved oxygen affinity of hemoglobin.